 Much of the role is about challenging existing culture and policing practices, so you’ll need the communication skills to influence key stakeholders and senior partners.
 You’ll be the kind of person who naturally inspires confidence and best practice within your teams.
 Likewise, your teams will see you as an approachable person who is contactable, sometimes during unsociable hours, as part of the on-call rota.
 Successful candidates will be flexible and collaborative, always ready to step in and make critical decisions about active operations within time-critical deadlines.
 You’ll have the strength of character to cope with testing situations and adapt to ever-evolving challenges - making sense of ambiguous information and complex intelligence.

+During the 18-month programme, you’ll receive all the training and support you’ll need to become an outstanding superintendent.
 Your force will take responsibility for most of your training through operational rotations at constable, sergeant, inspector and superintendent rank.
-The College of Policing will also provide support at regular points throughout the 18 months.
+The College of Policing will also provide support at regular points throughout your programme.
 This means you’ll be given a mentor, a tailored personal development plan, leadership coaching and media training.